-Identify business rules.
-Identify areas where change in constant.
-Split stories across business rules.
-Go for the default implementation first and then add business rules incrementally.
+Determine the business rules.
+Identify areas of constant change.
+Divide stories according to business rules.
+Start with the default implementation and then gradually add business rules.

-Identify workflows in the process.
-If there are multiple workflows, the split the stories at workflow level and try to further split the complex workflow into simpler workflow and add incremental steps.
-Path.
+Identify workflows throughout the process.
+If there are multiple workflows, divide the stories at the work flow level and try to further divide the complex workflow into simpler workflows with incremental steps.